davupls/davupls/README.md

 - 👋 Hi, I’m @dave
-- 👀 I’m interested in tech, graphics rendering, c++ programming and design theory.
+- 👀 I’m interested in tech, ios development, graphics rendering, c++ programming and design theory.
 - 🌱 I’m currently learning what it means to be a Software Engineer.
 - 💞️ I’m not looking to collaborate on anything at the moment.
 - 📫 How to reach me (davudev.web@gmail.com)